nutsamet/Assignment-2/README.md

 print(primafacie)
 STEP 6
 Explain why the Prima Facie effect is not the true average causal effect from Step 2.
-Prima Facie effect provided us with an estimated treatment effect, which appeared to be lower than the actual treatment effect (0.3 and 0.8, respectively).
-The mean variables tend to be higher across the treatment group, which leads to the imbalance between the treatment and control groups.
-Thus, we could use Matching to pair up similar treatment and control variables, which will lead to the more accurate treatment effect results.

 STEP 7
 We can use matching to create a better balance of the covariates.
 Use a propensity score model that includes all the variables V1, V2, V3, and V4. df2 = data.frame(V1, V2, V3, V4, D, Y)